Bread and salt: Poland

 In Poland, welcoming with bread and salt ("chlebem i solą") is often associated with the traditional hospitality ("staropolska gościnność") of the Polish nobility (szlachta), who prided themselves on their hospitality.
 A 17th-century Polish poet, Wespazjan Kochowski, wrote in 1674: "O good bread, when it is given to guests with salt and good will!"
 Another poet who mentioned the custom was Wacław Potocki.
 The custom was, however, not limited to the nobility, as Polish people of all classes observed this tradition, reflected in old Polish proverbs.
 Nowadays, the tradition is mainly observed on wedding days, when newlyweds are greeted with bread and salt by their parents on returning from the church wedding.

 North Macedonia

 In the North Macedonia, this tradition still is practiced occasionally as a custom expressing hospitality.
 A certain type of bread, similar to that in Bulgaria and also by the same name—pogača (from panis focacius) is prepared.

 The notable Macedonian and ex-Yugoslav ethno-jazz-rock group of the world music guitarist Vlatko Stefanovski had the name "Leb i Sol", which means "bread and salt" and speaks itself about this term of hospitality as something basic and traditional.

-Romania
+Romania and Moldova

 As in the neighbouring Slavic countries, bread and salt is a traditional Romanian custom expressing hospitality, showing that the guest is welcomed.
 In Transylvania bread and salt are served to protect against weather demons.